Bringing Pets into New Zealand

 Note: many links are to the same PDF file as it contains 40 pages of forms and info wrapped together.

 Cats and dogs have a pretty similar regulation on their importation in NZ.
-The amount of paperwork needed will depend of your country of origin.
+The amount of paperwork needed will depend on your country of origin.
 To find your country’s category, check your category now.
 Then you will have to get your vet to fill up the veterinary certificate on the same PDF document.

-Next step, is to insure that your pet has an approved microchip so you can get on to the vaccinations and record them to onto its microchip.
+Next step, is to ensure that your pet has an approved microchip so you can get on to the vaccinations and record them to onto its microchip.
 Any vaccinations that are not recorded onto the microchip do not count!
 Vaccinations depend on your country’s category.
 Then it is time for you to get on the serious paperwork, you will have to check all of the following:

-- Make reservation at quarantine facility
+- Make a reservation at a quarantine facility

 - Apply for an import permit